 How To Keep Homeschool Records

 Keeping good homeschool records often boils down to the organization.
 A good organization at the beginning sets an excellent precedent for the entire school year.
 Generally, homeschool record-keeping breaks down into five key areas: documenting subjects, noting attendance, lesson plans, portfolio of work, and progress reports.
+A digital teacher planner can be a great tool to help you keep records.

 1. Documenting Subjects